ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 ### Action

 An **Action**, represented by the [Action][] class, will do some work when executed with an _Input_.
-During or after executions, zero or more _Output_ values are generated.
+During or after execution, zero or more _Output_ values are generated.
 Alternatively, an _Error_ may be generated.

 Actions are suited to perform side-effecting work as the user interacts with